popularowl/cloud-squirrels/jenkins/jenkins-setup-docker-terraform/Readme.md

 ## How to use

+This is [Terraform](https://www.terraform.io) project.
+It will install, configure and prepare Jenkins server for your continuous integration flow.

-Before running the Terraform script you have to [setup ssh keys on Digital Ocean platform](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys) and export the values
+Before running the Terraform script you have to first [setup ssh keys on Digital Ocean platform](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys) and export the values.

     export TF_VAR_token=xxxxxxxxx
     export TF_VAR_ssh_fingerprint=xxxxxxxxx